-- Interpersonal difficulty or negative feelings and thoughts (including depression, anxiety),
+- Interpersonal difficulty or negative feelings and thoughts (including depression and/or anxiety);

-- Preoccupation about self-injury that is hard to resist
+- Preoccupation about self-injury that is hard to resist; or

 - Frequent urges to self injure

 The relationship between suicide and self-injury is complicated.
-While people with non-suicidal self injury do not intend to completed suicide, they may cause more harm than intended, which could result in medical complications or death.
-In severe or prolonged cases of self-injury, a person may become desperate about their lack of control over the behavior and its addictive nature, which may lead them to true suicide attempts.
+While people with non-suicidal self injury do not intend to complete suicide, they may cause more harm than intended, which could result in medical complications or death.
+In severe or long-term cases of self-injury, a person may become desperate about their lack of control over the behavior and its addictive nature, which may lead them to purposefully attempt suicide.

-Effective treatment of self-injury is most often a combination of medication, cognitive/behavioral therapy, and interpersonal therapy, supplemented by other treatment services as needed.
+Effective treatment of self-injury is most often a combination of medication, cognitive/behavioral therapy, and interpersonal therapy, with additional treatment services as needed.